 Any and all material shall not be shared; all intellectual property remains with me and/or the university.

-Recording of Lectures: I will record our lectures (not discussions) on Zoom and share with the class.
-These will not, and may not, be shared outside the class.
+Recording of Lectures: Any recordings shared with the class may not be shared outside the class.

 You may not have another person or entity 'take your place' for any course-related activity.